Azure/AzureDataLake/docs/Hands_on_Labs/USQL_HOL.md

 		                  PARTITIONED BY HASH (UserId)
 		  );

-		INSERT INTO SearchLog1 SELECT * FROM master.dbo.Searchlog() AS s;
+		INSERT INTO SearchLog1 SELECT * FROM master.dbo.SearchlogView;

 		CREATE TABLE SearchLog2(
 		       INDEX sl_idx CLUSTERED (UserId ASC)
 		             PARTITIONED BY HASH (UserId)
-		) AS SELECT * FROM master.dbo.Searchlog() AS S; // You can use EXTRACT or SELECT here
+		) AS SELECT * FROM master.dbo.SearchlogView; // You can use EXTRACT or SELECT in the AS clause

 # Querying from a Table